DexGraspVLA adopts a hierarchical architecture composed of an off-the-shelf VLM-based high-level

 planner and a diffusion-based low-level controller.

-Given a cluttered scene, the planner reasons about the user prompt, e.g., "clear the table", decomposing it into multiple grasping instructions when necessary.
+Given a cluttered scene, the planner grounds the user prompt, e.g., "clear the table", in the observation and proposes grasping instructions \(\{l_i\}\) sequentially.

 For each instruction \(l\), e.g., "grasp the cookie", the planner identifies the target object \(A\) from the head image \(\mathbf{I}_{t_0}\)